-- Parks, Recreation & Open Space Comprehensive Plan (Draft) 02/09
+- Parks, Recreation & Open Space Comprehensive Plan (23 MB 09/10)

-Parks and Community Sevices Commission/Board Vacancies
+Parks and Community Services Commission/Board Vacancies

 If you didn't receive a copy of our award-winning recreation guide ...or if someone else got a hold of it first, you can download your own copy of our online edition right here.

-Saving the Guide for Off-line Viewing
+Saving Soaring for Off-line Viewing

 City Parks and Facilities

 Moreno Valley is also home to the 8,000-acre Lake Perris State Park.
 This state park has boating, fishing and camping facilities.
 Box Springs Mountain Park provides trails for hiking and horseback riding.
 Riverside County’s Box Springs Mountain Park, located off Pigeon Pass Road, encompasses 1,155 acres and provides trails for hiking and horseback riding.